Williamsonia fletcheri: Distribution

 The ebony boghaunter has a narrow range, from Manitoba, eastern Minnesota and northern Wisconsin, through Michigan, northern New York, and central Ontario, and east to New England and southern portions of the Canadian Maritimes.

-Life History
+Life history

 Larvae are found in small pools in acidic bogs, typically surrounded by woodland and with abundant mosses.
 Males may be found at the breeding pools, although individuals and mating pairs are often found at some distance from the water.
 Adults fly very early in the season, typically in May and June.

-Unlike other emerald species, but similar to the Ringed Boghaunter, Ebony Boghaunter often perches flat on the ground or on tree trunks.
+Unlike other emerald species, but similar to Williamsonia lintneri, Williamsonia fletcheri often perches flat on the ground or on tree trunks.

-Conservation Status
+Conservation status

-Ebony Boghaunter is classified as "endangered" in Massachusetts.
+Williamsonia fletcheri is classified as "endangered" in Massachusetts.
 It is considered rare in most jurisdictions where it is found, including Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec, Maine, Massachusetts, Michigan, New Hampshire, New York and Vermont.